vnali/studio-plugin-docs/README.md

 Available options for resaving episodes are:
 Option | Description
 --- | ---
-*--metadata* | Try to fetch metadata (except image metadata) from specified audio/video custom field and set fetched metadata to related fields
+*--metadata* | Try to fetch metadata (except image metadata) from specified audio/video custom field and set fetched metadata to related fields.
-*--imageMetadata* | Try to fetch image metadata from the specified audio/video custom field and set fetched metadata to related fields
+*--imageMetadata* | Try to fetch image metadata from the specified audio/video custom field and set fetched metadata to related fields.
-*--previewMetadata* | Only show fetched metadata without saving anything to custom fields *--overwriteImage* | Without using this option, if the custom image field has value, it is not overwritten.
+*--previewMetadata* | Only show fetched metadata without saving anything to the episode.
+Preview is shown only if --metadata and/or --imageMetadata are specified.
+*--overwriteImage* | Without using this option, if the custom image field has value, it is not overwritten.
 *--overwriteNumber* | Without using this option, if the epsiodeNumber field has value, it is not overwritten.
 *--overwriteTitle* | Without using this option, if the title field has value, it is not overwritten.
-*--ifMetaValueNotEmpty* | Use this option to prevent overwriting by null values
+*--ifMetaValueNotEmpty* | Use this option to prevent overwriting by null values.

 ## Templating:
 ### Getting Podcasts: